b3labs/b3labs.github.io/README.md

 ## 4. Tasks - Getting your hands dirty

 > IMPORTANT NOTE: DO NOT WORK ON MASTER, I.E. NEVER COMMIT ONTO MASTER, RATHER CREATE YOUR OWN BRANCH AND WORK ON IT
 > To answer these questions, create a branch off from master with the same name as the excercise marked in **bold**.
 [This will show you how](./cheatsheets/git.md#Create-a-branch)

-[After you create a new branch](./cheatsheets/git.md#Create-a-branch), you can complete the task by commiting your changes to the source files.
+> [After you create a new branch](./cheatsheets/git.md#Create-a-branch), you can edit the quesion's `.md` file with your answers, and commit and push it when you are done.

 1. Scalatest (task): **add-scala-tests-for-functions-excercise**
    - Create more tests for the cubed function